TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: functional-red-black-tree, uniq.
-A copy of the source code may be downloaded from git://github.com/mikolalysenko/functional-red-black-tree.git (functional-red-black-tree), git://github.com/mikolalysenko/uniq.git (uniq).
+The following software may be included in this product: functional-red-black-tree, is-property, uniq.
+A copy of the source code may be downloaded from git://github.com/mikolalysenko/functional-red-black-tree.git (functional-red-black-tree), git://github.com/mikolalysenko/is-property.git (is-property), git://github.com/mikolalysenko/uniq.git (uniq).
 This software contains the following license and notice below:

 The MIT License (MIT)